-Based on the World Bank income classification, the following amount is to be paid as a one-time fee either to MSF India or MSF UK, depending on the enrolled course site.
+We will provide you with an invoice and can provide letters to support funding applications (e.g., from study budgets).
+GHHM course fees are informed by the World Bank income classification, and the following amount is to be paid as a one-time fee either to MSF, South Asia or to MSF UK, depending on your country of residence.